All Episodes

 Here's Rob again.

-Question for you, if you don't mind.
+Okay, Rob, question for you, if you don't mind.

 With regard to either one of these classes, you know, the wild man or Sasquatch or Bigfoot, whatever you want to call it, what are the reports that you consider perhaps credible involving what they can do that to us seems paranormal?

-Well, James Swan, who is a professor at Cal State Davis did a study in the Pacific Northwest about 12 years ago and he noted that a typical Bigfoot sighting involved a feeling of charged energy in the atmosphere and then you would hear, typically you would hear a howling sound
+Well, James Swan, who is a professor at Cal State Davis, did a study in the Pacific Northwest about 12 years ago.

 Sometimes you would smell a musky odor.

-Then people would see, frequently would see the wild man or the Sasquatch or the Bigfoot in a range of usually a few miles over a period of a few days.
+Then people would see, frequently would see the wild man or the Sasquatch or the Bigfoot in a range of usually a few miles over a period of a few days, and then it would simply vanish.

-And still they have failed to find him.
+They have failed to find them.

 A lot of people don't know that that's true.